 While it is an intact continuous feature, it is almost entirely comprised of non-native species.
 The west area of this hedge is more overgrown and has a few amenity tree species.
 The hedge is around 145m long and forms a corridor across the site from west to east, although it ends at Braeside Place in the east and the reservoir site in the west, reducing its function as a wildlife corridor.
 The non-native amenity species that comprise the hedge offer very little habitat value, with the exception of cover and some Cotoneaster berries in late winter.
 Just over half of the hedge (75m) would need to be removed to accommodate footpaths or level changes at the rear of new gardens, although 22m of that would be reinstated with new hedge planting.
-Otherwise, the retained sections would be planted with native hedge species to reinforce it.
+Otherwise, the retained sections would be reduced back to a width of between 1.0 and 1.5m.
+Any thin areas or gaps in the hedge would be planted with native hedge species to reinforce it.
 The extent of removal is considered acceptable given its low biodiversity value.
 The proposed planting to reinforce it is welcomed, leaving around 91m of the 145m boundary with a hedge along it.
 Boundary fences would still be provided which would ensure privacy between gardens in combination with the hedge.
 As described earlier in the report there are no concerns with loss of privacy for existing residents or new residents (Issue 23).